On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates: Model-based Spectral Inference

 \section{Model-based Spectral Inference}

 We are interested in estimating the induced block assignments (clustering vertices) in a SBM with vertex covariates.
-To that end, we also consider algorithms for estimating the vertex covariate effect size $ \beta $, which can be further used to estimate the induced block assignments.
-Recall the model as in Definition~\ref{def:GRDPGwithCov} and Remark~\ref{remark:GRDPGwithCov} is
+To that end, we also consider algorithms for estimating the vertex covariate effect $ \beta$, which can be further used to estimate the induced block assignments.
 Our model-based spectral algorithms take observed adjacency matrices (and vertex covariates) as inputs and estimated block assignments for each vertex as outputs.

 In Algorithm~\ref{algo:1}, the estimation of the induced block assignments, i.e., $ \bm{\widehat{\tau}} $, depends on the estimated block connectivity probability matrix $ \mathbf{\widehat{B}}_Z $ (see Step~4 of Algorithm~\ref{algo:1} for details).
 This suggests that we may not obtain an accurate estimate of the induced block assignments if the diagonal of $ \mathbf{\widehat{B}}_Z $ does not contain enough information to distinguish the induced block structure.
-Thus we consider a modified algorithm that will use additional information from vertex covariates to estimate the induced block assignments along with vertex covariate effect size $ \beta $.
+To address this uncertainty, we consider a modified algorithm that uses the information from vertex covariates to estimate the induced block assignments along with vertex covariate effect $ \beta $.

 As an illustration of estimating $ \beta $ (Step 2 in Algorithm~\ref{algo:2}), consider the block connectivity probability matrix $ \mathbf{B}_Z $ as in Eq.~\eqref{eq:BZab}.
-To get $ \beta $, we can subtract two specific entries of $ \mathbf{B}_Z $.
+To get $ \beta $, we can take the difference between two specific entries of $ \mathbf{B}_Z $.
 For example,

 We can then obtain $ \widehat{\beta} $ by subtracting two specific entries of $ \mathbf{\widehat{B}}_Z $.
 However, the ASE and GMM under GRDPG model can lead to the re-ordering of $ \mathbf{\widehat{B}}_Z $.
 Thus we need to identify pairs first so that we subtract the correct entries.
 Two alternative ways to achieve this are described in Step 2(a) and 2(b).